mobxjs/mobx-angular/README.md

 # ng2-mobx

 ## MobX connector for Angular 2
+If you're looking for the Angular 1 version version, it's [here](https://github.com/500tech/ng-mobx)

 MobX is a modern reactive state management library.

 This simple library connects MobX to Angular 2 components.